microsoft/vscode-docs/docs/getstarted/settings.md

   // Render the actual characters on a line (as opposed to color blocks) "editor.minimap.renderCharacters": true,

   // Controls whether the minimap slider is automatically hidden.
-Possible values are 'always' and 'mouseover' "editor.minimap.showSlider": "mouseover",
+  "editor.minimap.showSlider": "mouseover",

   // Controls the side where to render the minimap.
-Possible values are 'right' and 'left' "editor.minimap.side": "right",
+  "editor.minimap.side": "right",

   // A multiplier to be used on the `deltaX` and `deltaY` of mouse wheel scroll events